braathwaate/stratego/README.md

 assumptions must be made about the opponent setup, and the attack must then be executed fully, ignoring opponent unknown piece attempts at rebuff.

-The Stratego bot Probe 2 makes guesses about the opponent setup, favoring the Marshal and General to attack unknown unmoved pieces on the front row below the lakes.
-This strategy, once discovered, allows a player to place bombs below the lakes (an unusual setup from an advanced player point of view) and win Probe's Marshal and General in a high percentage of games.
+The Stratego bot Probe 2 makes guesses about the opponent setup, favoring the Marshal and General to attack unknown unmoved pieces on the front row below the lakes(aka "lottoing").
+This strategy, once discovered, allows a player to place bombs below the lakes and win Probe's Marshal and General in a high percentage of games.
 Yet it demonstrates the correct approach: formulate an attack based on risk and reward, and stick to it.
 However,  Probe suffers from susceptibility to bluffing by any piece.
 Thus any unknown chaser is assumed to be of superior rank, and the opponent can push Probe's superior pieces at will.

 Probe 2 is also frequently successful at identifying the opponent location of the flag, perhaps by looking at setup information or pattern matching.